 The idea is that Hasbro will be able to attract back some of its Magic: The Gathering fans.
-The digital game has been in a Beta testing phase since September last year, bringing in nearly three million active users in that time.
+The digital game has been in a Beta testing phase since September last year, and it is predicted that the platform will be bringing in nearly three million active users by the end of 2019.

-It’s estimated that this could hit nearly 11 million by 20201.
+Analysts further estimate that this could hit nearly 11 million by 2021.
 It could be higher, of course, as according to Hasbro, a billion games have already been played.